eslint/rfcs/designs/2026-updated-js-ts-parser/README.md

 1. **A new parser cuts you off from type-aware linting**, because TypeScript's type APIs only accept nodes from a `ts.SourceFile` they produced.
 2. **Maintenance burden.** TypeScript ships every three months, and each release may add syntax the parser must learn.
 3. **AST compatibility risk.** The ecosystem is written against the typescript-eslint AST.
 A second implementation that differs anywhere breaks rules, and there is no ESTree-style specification body to keep the two honest.
+There is an [AST specification](https://github.com/typescript-eslint/typescript-eslint/tree/main/packages/ast-spec) that typescript-eslint itself maintains.
 4. **Existing parsers already exist** (swc, oxc, Babel, hermes-parser), so the effort is redundant.

 There was also a disagreement about whether depending on `typescript` is a risk worth caring about.
 My position hasn't changed: ESLint needs control over its core dependencies.
 We learned that lesson when `esprima` went unmaintained, which is why `espree` exists, and why we deliberately built on Acorn as a pluggable base we could replace.
 Being unable to fix or route around a core dependency is a risk regardless of who maintains it or how well.

 That risk stopped being hypothetical while this RFC was being written.
-TypeScript 7.0 has shipped, and `@typescript-eslint/parser` does not yet accept it (the recommended arrangement is to keep the TypeScript 6.0 API installed alongside it and point the parser at that).
+TypeScript 7.0 has shipped and doesn't have a JS API to hook into, meaning that `@typescript-eslint/parser` cannot yet use it directly (the recommended arrangement is to keep the TypeScript 6.0 API installed alongside it and point the parser at that).
 The new toolkit's benchmark carries a row for TypeScript 7 that currently reports itself skipped for exactly this reason.
 This is not a criticism of typescript-eslint; keeping up with a compiler release of that size is genuinely hard work, and they are doing it.
 It is a demonstration of the coupling: when the dependency moves, everything downstream of it waits, and neither we nor our users have any way to move first.

 I think objections 2, 3, and 4 are answerable, and this RFC answers them with the design below rather than with argument: the maintenance burden is real but bounded, AST compatibility is enforced by differential testing against `@typescript-eslint/parser` on every file we can find rather than asserted, and the existing parsers were evaluated and don't produce the AST or the analyses we need.
 Objection 1 is correct, we lose type-aware linting, but I don't think that is necessarily a terminal state.
 Rather, it's something we can build towards on top of this new tooling foundation.